hufman/flask_rdf/README.rst

 method to register a new mimetype request to use the new formatter.

-The functionality of this module can still help other web frameworks, even if there isn't a decorator for it.
-The ``format.decide`` function will return information about what ``Content-Type`` header to send and what serialization format to use with rdflib.
+The functionality of this module can still help other web frameworks, even if there isn't a specific decorator yet.
+The ``format.decide`` function will return information about with ``Content-Type`` header to send and what serialization format to use with rdflib.
+The ``format.wants_rdf`` function can be used at a high level to determine whether the client even wants RDF.

 API
 ---